KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-PingTime by Protonosgit](https://github.com/Protonosgit/MMM-PingTime)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-2. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
+3. Recommendation: The README seems not to have an install instruction (the words 'install' or 'installation' are missing).
 Please add one.
-3. Recommendation: No ESLint configuration was found.
+4. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Pir by bugsounet](https://github.com/bugsounet/MMM-Pir)